 A portable power station is a rechargeable battery with sockets built-in for powering and charging your electronic devices – including those that need to run off 100v (i.e. mains) power.

-Goal Zero makes a range of high-quality lithium-battery based power stations designed for camping and other adventures, as well as for use in an emergency, which have 12v, USB and 110v sockets.
+Brands such as Ecoflow, Jackery and Goal Zero make a range of high-quality lithium-battery based power stations designed for camping and other adventures, as well as for use in an emergency, which have 12v, USB and 110v sockets.

 8. Pocket radio